-If you are a Nova Scotia resident with a valid Nova Scotia health card, the province pays the cost of transfers between approved facilities (ie; hospitals).
-Otherwise, you will be charged a fee, as follows.
-Please keep in mind that if you have private insurance, this cost may be covered.
+If you are a Nova Scotia resident with a valid Nova Scotia health card (other than third party insured described above), the province pays the cost of transfers between approved facilities (e.g., hospitals).
+Otherwise, you will be charged a fee as follows.
+If you have private insurance, contact your insurance provider as this fee may be covered.

 |Medically Essential Transportation||Inter-facility Transportation|